aws/karpenter-provider-aws/docs/aws/README.md

 Create a cluster with `eksctl`.
 The below configuration file specifies a basic cluster (name, region), an IAM role for karpenter to use, and two fargate profiles.

 The two fargate profiles host `kube-system` and the karpenter service itself.
-This permits karpenter to manage all nodes, without a circular depenency.
+This permits karpenter to manage all nodes, without a circular dependency.

 Karpenter will provision traditional instances on EC2.